>> | Home | Books | Visit | Explore & More | Events | FAQs | Contacts

 Separating the cereal grains from the chaff and any pests or weevils; after threshing.
 In the simplest manual process, the mixture is tossed into the air above the threshing floor or mat.
 The heavier grains fall to the ground and the lighter chaff blows in the wind.

 Modern agricultural machine which performs all stages of harvesting cereal crops: Reaping the crop; threshing, and winnowing.
-Modern versions produce grain which is ready for drying and storage; bound bales of hay; and chaff.
+Modern versions produce grain which is ready for drying and storage; bound bales of straw; and chaff.

 Note.
 Many ancient measures, particularly lengths and areas of land, varied in different places.
 This may have been partly to compensate for the differing productivity or value of the land: Land records were often more about taxation, rather than for recording actual dimensions.
 Measurements in Britain became better standardised during the second half of the thirteenth century.